-The Danish NP concern sampling schemes for four areas; the Baltic Sea (ICES areas III b-d), the North Sea (ICES areas IIIa, IV and VIId), d Eastern Arctic (ICES areas I and II) and North Atlantic (ICES areas V-XIV and NAFO areas).
+The Danish NP concern sampling schemes for four areas; the Baltic Sea (ICES areas III b-d), the North Sea (ICES areas IIIa, IV and VIId), Eastern Arctic (ICES areas I and II) and North Atlantic (ICES areas V-XIV and NAFO areas).

-DTU Aqua has used the AgriFish Agency databases and combined logbook data with the sales slip data and vessel register data and created a database; the DFAD.
-Here total annual commercial landings by métier can be provided by all species and areas, according to level 2, level 3, level 4, level 5 and level 6, of geographical disaggregation according to Appendix II of Commission Decision 2010/93/EC.
+DTU Aqua is using the AgriFish Agency databases to combine logbook data with the sales slip data and vessel register data and has with this information created a database; the DFAD.
+Here total annual commercial landings by métier can be provided for all species and areas, according to level 2, level 3, level 4, level 5 and level 6, of geographical disaggregation according to Appendix II of Commission Decision 2010/93/EC.
 The figures are based on all recorded landings stored in this database.
 The recorded landings in this database are census data.

-Results of the sampling in 2015 in relation to what was planned are presented in tables III.C.3, III.C.4, and III.C.6.
-As the sampling for both the at sea and on-shore programs has changed since the reference years, the sampling frame codes (III.C.3 column H) have been updated accordantly to the new programs.
-The sampling achievements in 2015 were at a similar level compared to 2014, however the sampling design has changed since the reference years and can therefore for some metiers/ area and stocks have a large difference between the archived and applied sampling.
-Denmark has initiated work to improve the sampling design of the commercial sampling following the outcomes of ICES WKACCU, WKPRECISE, WKCATCH, WKPICS and SGPIDS.
-This outcome has since 2011 led to a gradually change from an ad-hoc sampling unit within some pre-defined fleet lists.
-The draw list is pre-defined to account of unique vessels based on the fishery the previous, indicating that the same vessel cannot be present in more than one list and the lists are therefore relatively broad to hold the main activity within a fleet group.
-In 2015 Denmark applied seven fleet lists for the observer programme.
+Results of the sampling in 2016 in relation to what was planned are presented in tables III.C.3, III.C.4, and III.C.6.
+The sampling achievements in 2016 were at a similar level compared to 2015, however the sampling design has changed since the reference years and therefore for some metiers/ area and stocks have large differences between the archived and applied sampling.
+This is especially the case for some pelagic stocks such as sandeel and Norway pout where the stock and quota fluctuates a lot between years.
+Denmark has initiated work to improve the sampling design of the commercial sampling following the outcomes of ICES WKACCU, WKPRECISE, WKCATCH, WKPICS, SGPIDS and latest the FishPi programme.
+This outcome has since 2011 led to a gradually change from 11 an ad-hoc sampling programme to a statistically sound sampling in the observer programme where trips/vessel are the primary sampling unit within some pre-defined fleet lists.
+The draw list is pre-defined to account for unique vessels based on the fishery pattern the previous year, the same vessel cannot be present in more than one list and the lists are therefore relatively broad to hold the main activity within a fleet group.
+In 2016 Denmark applied seven fleet lists for the observer programme.
 As the vessels are randomly selected in a database based on last years fishery, large changes in fishing pattern between years can affect the sampling in a given year.